History of slavery: African participation in the slave trade

 African states played a key role in the trade of slaves, and slavery was a common practice among Sub Saharan Africans even before the involvement of the Arabs, Berbers and Europeans.
 There were three types: those who were enslaved through conquest, instead of unpaid debts, or those whose parents gave them as property to tribal chiefs.
 Chieftains would barter their slaves to Arab, Berber, Ottoman or European buyers for rum, spices, cloth or other goods.
 Selling captives or prisoners was a common practice among Africans, Turks, Berbers and Arabs during that era.
 However, as the Atlantic trade of slaves increased its demand, local systems which primarily serviced indentured servitude expanded.
 European trading of slaves, as a result, was the most pivotal change in the social, economic, cultural, spiritual, religious, political dynamics of the concept of trading in slaves.
 It ultimately undermined local economies and political stability as villages' vital labour forces were shipped overseas as slave raids and civil wars became commonplace.
 Crimes which were previously punishable by some other means became punishable by enslavement.

 The inspection and sale of a slave.

 Slavery already existed in Kingdom of Kongo prior to the arrival of the Portuguese.
 Because it had been established within his kingdom, Afonso I of Kongo believed that the slave trade should be subject to Kongo law.
-When he suspected the Portuguese of receiving illegally slaves to sell, he wrote letters to the King João III of Portugal in 1526 imploring him to put a stop to the practice.
+When he suspected the Portuguese of receiving illegal slaves to sell, he wrote letters to the King João III of Portugal in 1526 imploring him to put a stop to the practice.

 The kings of Dahomey sold their war captives into transatlantic slavery, who otherwise may have been killed in a ceremony known as the Annual Customs.
 As one of West Africa's principal slave states, Dahomey became extremely unpopular with neighbouring peoples.
 Like the Bambara Empire to the east, the Khasso kingdoms depended heavily on the slave trade for their economy.
 A family's status was indicated by the number of slaves it owned, leading to wars for the sole purpose of taking more captives.
 This trade led the Khasso into increasing contact with the European settlements of Africa's west coast, particularly the French.
 Benin grew increasingly rich during the 16th and 17th centuries on the trade of slaves with Europe; slaves from enemy states of the interior were sold, and carried to the Americas in Dutch and Portuguese ships.
 The Bight of Benin's shore soon came to be known as the "Slave Coast".